CRSourcing/SI4732-receiver/readme.txt

 This firmware is designed for SI473x + ESP32 + ILI9341 receivers.
-The hardware is based
+It works on hardware based
 on the "common" schematic for diy SI4732 receivers (example in pics folder).
+It also works on some versions of the ATS25 receiver, but does not support "Air" versions.

 ------------------------------------------------------------------------------------------